33 Swedish Inventions That Made a Big Impact on the World

 One of the most famous Swedish inventions of all time is no doubt dynamite, invented in 1867 by chemist, engineer, inventor, and of course the man behind the Nobel Prize, Alfred Nobel.

-Dynamite is as you probably know an explosive material that is used in a wide variety of applications, from construction and mining, to demolition and warfare.
+Dynamite is, as you probably know, an explosive material that is used in a wide variety of applications, from construction and mining, to demolition and warfare.

 Dynamite was not Nobel’s only invention; he also developed smokeless powder and blasting caps.
 Nobel’s work with explosives led him to establish the Nobel Prize, which is awarded annually to individuals who have made significant contributions to science, literature, and peace.

-The Adjustable Wrench and Monkey Wrench
+The Adjustable Wrench and the Pipe Wrench

-The adjustable wrench is a socket wrench with a movable jaw, allowing it to be used with different size nuts and bolts (making it very useful in plumbing and automotive applications where various sized fasteners are used).
+For those of you who are a bit confused by all these wrenches (trust me, I was too!), the adjustable wrench is a socket wrench with a movable jaw, allowing it to be used with different size nuts and bolts (making it very useful in plumbing and automotive applications where various sized fasteners are used).

 If you’re in the US, I’d recommend getting a Crescent Adjustable Wrench as it’s from a company founded by a Swedish immigrant and that frankly makes damn good quality wrenches.